What is Consul?

 The core Consul workflow consists of the following stages:

 - Register: Teams add services to the Consul catalog, which is a central registry that lets services automatically discover each other without requiring a human operator to modify application code, deploy additional load balancers, or hardcode IP addresses.
 It is the runtime source of truth for all services and their addresses.
-Teams can manually define and register services using the CLI or the API, or you can automate the process in Kubernetes with service sync.
+Teams can manually define and register using the CLI or the API, or you can automate the process in Kubernetes with service sync.
 Services can also include health checks so that Consul can monitor for unhealthy services.

 - Query: Consul’s identity-based DNS lets you find healthy services in the Consul catalog.
 Services registered with Consul provide health information, access points, and other data that help you control the flow of data through your network.
 Your services only access other services through their local proxy according to the identity-based policies you define.